Michael Herck: Formula Renault

 After karting, Herck moved to the Formula Renault Monza Winter Series in 2003 and competed in the full series the next year.
 He won the 2004 championship with five wins and 375 points.
 He also competed in the Belgian and Spanish 1.6-litre series in 2004, winning the latter championship.

-In 2007 he drove in the Formula Renault 3.5 Series for the Comtec Racing team, but failed to score any points.
+In 2007, Herck drove in the Formula Renault 3.5 Series for the Comtec Racing team, but failed to score any points.